praghus/plextus/README.md

 -   [x] Pixel tool size change
 -   [x] Remove tile from tileset
 -   [x] Replace tile
--   [ ] Set and change map background color
+-   [x] Set and change map background color
 -   [ ] Support tile flips
 -   [x] Tile clone
+-   [ ] ...and last but not least, it would be useful to write some unit tests :ghost:

 ## License